jesus-borja/learning-git/README.md

 ## Now locally from linux

 I'm continuing with the crash course of git & github.
-Thanks FreeCodeCamp.org :)
+Thanks FreeCodeCamp.org and Nico from youtube.com/c/HolaMundoDev :)

 ## git init